 So how does this all work?

 Companywide, we have Delighted hooked up to Slack.
 Slack is what we use for communication.
-We have our general company channel that has all the of the news.
+We have our general company channel that has all the news.
 We have our department channel.
 We have hobby channels.

 And we also have our NPS comments channel.
 So, come NPS day, which is the second Thursday of the month, everyone’s pretty much glued to that and watching scores as they come in.
 So, it’s easier to get the full picture of what the contact is saying if they do give us that extra verbatim feedback, but even just a score will have people tagging other people and saying, “Hey, they’re using this product.
 You’re the product manager for that.
-So, can you look what this customer is concerned about?”
-We’ll go to the account owner, the customer success manager and say, “Hey, what’s going on with this person?
+So, can you look at what this customer is concerned about?”
+We’ll go to the account owner, the customer success manager and say, “Hey, what’s going on with this person?”

 So this is something that the C-suite and the executive team also looks at?

 Oh, absolutely, absolutely.
 I think that they probably spend the most time looking at the scores as they come in, on that second Thursday.
 The executives definitely keep an eye on it.
 The product managers definitely keep an eye on it, and they’ll go and tag the different owners if there’s a comment that they think is important.
 So, if we see a comment about service, one of the execs will go in and tag the owner of the project that they’ve just completed with us.
-It’s really a way to both hold employees responsible and kind of accountable, but it’s also a way to show people that they’re doing a good job and to acknowledge the work that they’ve been doing.
+It’s really a way to hold employees responsible and accountable, but it’s also a way to show people that they’re doing a good job and to acknowledge the work that they’ve been doing.

 Based on what you’ve said, you collect NPS information once a month?

 Yes, once a month – I know, it sounds like a lot.
 And we have what might be an overly complex way of collecting it.
-We survey about one/sixth of our customer base every month.
+We survey about one sixth of our customer base every month.
 So, each customer, each contact, ends up receiving the survey twice a year.
 The first time they get it will be between 90 and 120 days of their sign-up.
 Then they get it every six months thereafter.
 Essentially a relational NPS program.
 When I’m calculating the NPS, I’ll go back and check over that last six months, so everyone’s comments and scores are included.

 You said it’s connected to Slack.
 Is it connected to any other systems within the company?